Kinometric Kinometric Data Analyzer Test / Debug Tool

 TechniqueToolPurposeStatus

-Code ShrinkingR8/ProGuardRemoves unused code, reduces attack surfacePlanned
+Code ShrinkingR8/ProGuardRemoves unused code, reduces attack surfaceActive

-ObfuscationR8/ProGuardRenames classes/methods to meaningless namesPlanned
+ObfuscationR8/ProGuardRenames classes/methods to meaningless namesActive

 OWASP Mobile Top 10 Coverage